Would my child benefit from OT?

 - Symmetrical Tonic Neck Reflex (STNR) - This reflex is generally present between 6-11 months of age.
 It is designed to help the infant defy gravity in order to help them get up from lying on their tummy and into a crawling position.
 Crawling is an essential skill which helps train the child’s eyes to cross midline and learn eye-hand coordination.

 What are signs of non-integrated primitive reflexes?

-If primitive reflexes are retained beyond 12 months of life, this may suggest some type of weakness of immaturity of the Central Nervous System (CNS).
+Primitive reflexes retained beyond 12 months of life may suggest weakness or immaturity of the Central Nervous System (CNS).
 Identifiers of potential signs of retention for each reflex are as followed:

-Some possible long-term effects of an unintegrated Moro are:
+Some possible long-term effects of a non-integrated Moro reflex are:

 - Easily triggered, reacts in anger or emotional outburst